KhorshedSagor/Web-automation-using-Playwright/README.md

 ## Technology used:
-- Playwright
+- Playwright: The automation framework.
-- Visual Studio Code
+- JavaScript: The programming language used to write the test scripts.
-- Javascript
+- Visual Studio Code: The recommended code editor for this project.

 ## Setup